yangbincv/GUR/README.md

 # Citation
 This code is based on previous work [ADCA](https://github.com/yangbincv/ADCA.).
-If you find this code useful for your research, please cite our paper.
+If you find this code useful for your research, please cite our papers.

 ```
 @InProceedings{Yang_2023_ICCV,